 For me, the two things that typically stop me from buying a sweater dress is that either it is too wide or the length is way too long.
 I’d take it into the fitting room loving mostly everything about it, and then I would try it on.
 It would just not work out for me at that point.
-But I’ve stopped doing that with these DIY alternations.
+But I’ve stopped doing that with these tricks that have helped me to alter a sweater dress.

-- Tie It Up: For a dress that is too long, don’t be afraid to tie it in certain areas.
-There are many sweater dresses that I own that I have turned into tops or just shorter dress.
+TIE IT UPFor a dress that is too long, don’t be afraid to tie it in certain areas.
+There are many sweater dresses that I own that I have turned into tops or just a shorter dress.
 If you want to keep it a dress, just take a little corner at the bottom and tie just a few centimeters so that it hikes up one corner and shortens the hem.
 Or, if you want to make it a shirt, you can take any part of the dress and tie a few inches.
 I typically tie up the side for a more chic look.
 But if you want to bring back the 90s look, try tying it from the back.

-- The Perfect Roll: When the sleeves are too long, just do a fold or a roll.
-I typically fold mine with one inch folds and then slip a safety pin inside the fold to hold it for the remainder of the day.
+ROLL ITWhen the sleeves are too long, just do a fold or a roll.
+I typically fold mine with one-inch folds and then slip a safety pin inside the fold to hold it for the remainder of the day.
 But honestly, it’s actually not a bad idea to leave those long sleeves over your hands.
-The long sleeve look is trending.
+The long sleeve look is trending, but if you don’t want to you can use this trick to alter a sweater dress.

 Bp.
 Sweater Dress – Nordstrom